 If, under exceptional circumstances, the parent/legal guardian is unable to personally deliver the medication to the school, note indicating the number of units of medication must be sent with the student and must accompany the container and the completed district medication form.

 - inform the principal or principal's designee of the medication

 - keep a record of the receipt and administration of medication on the district form

 - keep medication in a secure, locked container or cabinet

 - return unused medication to the parent/legal guardian or student at the principal's discretion unless instructed otherwise one week after termination of treatment or at the end of the school year

-5. The school district retains the discretion to reject any request for administration of medicine.
+3. A faxed or hard copy physician’s order to change the administration of a drug may also be accepted.4.
+Students may be given permission to carry and self- administer their medications due to life threatening conditions.
+Permission will be granted only after a physician’s order is received.5.
+The school district retains the discretion to reject any request for administration of medicine.
 A copy of this regulation will be provided to parents upon their request for administration of medication in the schools.